-It's been a year since a bunch of young sexy singletons attempted to find love in the Love Island villa, but for devoted fans of the show, this has felt like a lifetime.
-ITV's hit reality series was forced to cancel its regular filming schedule in summer 2020 due to the pandemic, however show producers did promise Love Island would return "bigger and better than ever" come 2021.
+It's been a year and a bit since a bunch of young sexy singletons attempted to find romance in the Love Island villa but, for devoted fans of the show, it has felt like a lifetime.
+ITV's hit reality series was forced to cancel its regular filming schedule in summer 2020 due to the pandemic, but show producers did promise Love Island would return "bigger and better than ever" in 2021.
 So when is that, exactly?
 Here's everything we know about Love Island 2021 so far.

 When does Love Island 2021 start?

-According to sources cited by the Daily Mail, Love Island 2021 will go ahead three weeks later than expected, taking place at the end of June rather than the start, as with previous seasons.
-"Crew members are scheduled to fly out to Majorca on June 20 – with the series expected to launch a week later,” they reported.
-These reports have not been confirmed or denied by ITV.
+Per earlier Daily Mail reports, Love Island 2021 will go ahead around three weeks later than it has in previous years, taking place at the end of June rather than the start.
+"Crew members are scheduled to fly out to Majorca on June 20 – with the series expected to launch a week later,” they said.

-Laura Whitmore, who welcomed a daughter with partner Iain Sterling just before Easter, presented the Winter series in February 2020, has shed a little hope for a loved-up summer.
+Laura Whitmore, who welcomed a daughter with partner Iain Sterling just before Easter, presented the winter series in February 2020, has shared her hopes for a loved-up summer.

-"I have been told that it’s coming back.
-I love doing it, it’s such a fun show," she revealed The Telegraph's Stella magazine in February 2021.
+"I love doing it, it’s such a fun show," she revealed The Telegraph's Stella magazine in February 2021.
 "And I actually think it’s been good to have had that break, for everyone who works on it, because we all went through a loss.
 It’s nice to realise how much people missed the show.
 Apparently applications are crazy this year."

 How long will Love Island 2021 be on for?

 It’s been an extra long wait for the return to the Love Island villa, so the ITV gods have seen it fit to make the return last that much longer.
 How long?
 Eight (glorious) weeks.

 Will Winter Love Island make a return later this year?